itcs-dev-team/revenue-engine/README.md

 #### About Git branches (2019-10)

+You are free to checkout any branch.
+All the branches are valid as a branch will be deleted if it was not useful.

 1. **'master'**: a stable branch.
    1. Everything (that stable) should be merged into this branch before online.
 2. **'unstable'**: main branch of unstable code.